clojurust/clojurust/README.md

 The idea, is not to have an optimized structure as first draft, but a working concepts framework, easy to refactor as experiments are tested.

+For example the current model for Clojure objects is a boxed and synchronized structure.
+Returned values are boxed in a Result struct incorporating error values.
+So it's clearly the less efficient and the more ressource consumig way to do it, so optimization can only go in a more fast result... :grind:

 Meanwhile, the first Core Clojure classes can be developed in parallel, for testing purposes, but a strong separation shall be preserved.

 ## Goals